timelessnesses/aoc2022/README.md

 # aoc2022
-Advent of code 2022 of my code
+Advent of code 2022 repo contains my code that produce answer for it